HBalable/atd-apprentice-module-summaries/unit_10_vfx_craft.md

 *image: QLBEANS*

+Matchmoving is a massively important technique in visual effects which enables CG elements to have matching translation, rotation and scale values to elements shot in the live-action scan.
+The most common way this is done is by indivually tracking a number of 2D points in a scan, at different depths in real-world space, and by reconstructing a 3d camera a using complex .

+Paragraph about bodytrack

 <!-- Match Moving or Camera Tracking is a technique that allows the integration of computer generated (CGI) VFX into live action footage.
 The process allows for the correct position, scale, orientation, and motion of the CGI relative to the real world captured in the shot.

 Although Match Moving is traditionally an entry level job into 3D VFX, it is a crucial part of the 3D/CGI pipeline.
 Matchmoving describing the world inside a computer in 3D, what the original live action camera saw. -->